Peritoneal dialysis (PD) is a form of dialysis done at home either by the patient or, in some cases, with the assistance of care giver.

 - Show you peritoneal dialysis equipment and supplies

 - Answer any questions or concerns you may have

 - Ask you to perform some simple tasks to determine if you would need assistance with PD or not

 It is recommended to bring a partner or support person to the assessment meeting if possible.
 After the PD assessment, if the patient and health-care team agree PD is a good option for the patient, they will work with the patient to plan the steps towards education and training.

 How PD Works

-With PD, the blood is cleaned inside the body, using it as a natural filter, rather than being cleaned outside in a machine.
+With PD, the blood is cleaned inside the body, using it as a natural filter.
 It is a more gentle form of dialysis, that lets your kidneys hold onto their remaining function longer.

 A peritoneal catheter (soft tube) is placed into the peritoneal cavity in your belly (under the ribs and above the hips).
 The peritoneal cavity membrane surrounds internal organs and is the filter that will be used to clean the blood.